ajalger/angular-shooters/README.md

 I will continue to work on this project.
 If you have any improvements, please fork and make a pull request.

 ###Update:
 I've written all the AngularJS using IFFEs.
+I've also added the Angular files for each folder.

 ##LICENSE

 The MIT License (MIT)

-Copyright (c) 2014 Abdullah J. Alger
+Copyright (c) 2015 Abdullah J. Alger

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal